-The Finance Department operations include Accounting, Accounts Budget, Accounts Payable, Treasury, and Debt Administration.
+The Finance Department operations include Accounting, Budgeting, Accounts Payable, Treasury, and Debt Administration.
 The County operates on a July 1 – June 30 fiscal year (FY).

 The Finance department oversees the financial operations of Troup County in compliance with state and federal laws and in compliance with GASB and GAAP standards, ensuring fiscal responsibility and effective and efficient use of fiscal resources.
 The department functions include but are not limited to, Uniform Chart of Accounts compliance, financial record administration, budget preparation and administration, digest analysis, millage rate calculations and reporting, grant and capital project tracking, revenue administration, miscellaneous billing, local excise and SPLOST tax distributions, bank reconciliation, cash and investment management, vendor compliance, vendor and employee payments, debt issuance, debt monitoring and management, self-insurance and liability programs management, procurement and contracts operations management, property liability insurance, Illegal Immigration Reform and Enforcement Act (E-verify) compliance and reporting, Comprehensive Annual Financial Report (CAFR), Report of Local Government Finances, and fiscal analysis and reports.

 The Finance Department maintains memberships with Governmental Finance Officers Association (GFOA) and the Georgia GFOA chapter.
 The Department has maintained the GFOA Certificate of Excellence in Financial Reporting since 2004.

 **Shall you need access to any previous year’s reports, please contact the Finance department at +706 883 1610.**